 Honors & Awards

-In 2014, Super Lawyers ranked Ms. Cannon as one of the top 100 lawyers in Washington, D.C. and one of the top Women lawyers in Washington, D.C.
+In 2014 and 2015, Super Lawyers ranked Ms. Cannon as one of the top 100 lawyers in Washington, D.C. and one of the top 50 women lawyers in Washington, D.C.

 Recognized as a leading international trade lawyer by: Chambers USA, Chambers Global, The Best Lawyers in America, Legal 500, Super Lawyers, International Who’s Who in Trade and Customs Lawyers and Expert Guide to the World's Leading Lawyers.